austriker27/showntell__401k/src/slides/10-outro.md

+# In Summary

+Start saving right now.
+Even if its $50 a month.

+---

-Thanks for listening, reading, or napping.
+Thanks for listening, reading, and/or napping.
 Questions?

 ![Sleeping](https://media1.tenor.com/images/f89c189082d675ca5d27eb5028969beb/tenor.gif)